2026-04-21T10:57:53+00:00">

 force False Deprecated and ignored.

 shape None Input shape as tuple (height, width).
-Must be divisible by 14.
+Each dimension must be divisible by the selected model's block size (patch_size * num_windows).
 If not provided, uses the model's default resolution.

 batch_size 1 Batch size for the exported model.